wlsf82/protractor-components-and-page-objects/README.md

 Note how easy it became to access the components, its elements and method(s) from the Page Object.

-An example of an expectation (since expectations were not written in the test example) could be something like this:
+An example of an expectation, or **assertion**, (since expectations were not written in the test examples) could be something like this:

 ```js
 expect(contactPage.form.header.getText()).toEqual("Contact");